enshreyasingh199-creator/Product-api-documentation/getting-started.md

 # Getting Started

 This guide explains how to make your first request to the product API.
-The product api is a sample REST API that allows you to retrieve, search, create and delete product information.
+The product api is a sample REST API that allows you to retrieve, search, create, update and delete product information.
 You can test the api using tools such as Postman